-While service to country and a sense of duty is huge, most of us would like to be compensated for our military service.
+While service to the country and a sense of duty are huge, most of us would like to be compensated for our military service.

 The first paycheck you receive will also be $400 less than expected, as you will already have been “given” this money in the form of a pre-loaded debit card (EZ Pay card).
 Trust me on this one, you’ll use it all.
 Don’t bother inquiring about whether or not you’ll be able to withdraw the money.
 By the time 6th or 7th week rolls around, your cash will be gone.

 You’ll use this card for all of your purchases, in and out of the squadron.
 During your first mini-mall run, you’ll use it to pick up the supplies you need to have your security drawer equipped and looking uniform with the other trainees.
 Depending on how much you brought down with you to BMT, you can easily spend $150 on that first mini-mall run.
 I managed to save a little bit of money because I brought my own spandex/compression shorts with me.
 When you hit the register, you’ll be rung up not only for the goods you’ve acquired on that trip but also for all of the items they’ve stocked your personal area with at the dorm, including your flashlight, laundry bag, mesh bags, ruler, pens, pencils, highlighters, Sharpie, etc. It adds up quickly, to say the least.
 We bought the following items on our first trip to the mini-mall.
 The MTI can’t force you to buy these items, but some are essential to making your personal area pass inspection – damned if you do, damned if you don’t.
 You’ll also have an option to pick up other miscellaneous stuff.
 Keep in mind that the selection of hair supplies is limited and all of the squadrons shop at this mini-mall.